There is a common misconception that charities don’t pay tax of any kind – that’s not true!

 Sessional workers who are employed to do a set amount of work during certain time periods over the year, with some form of unpaid gap in-between each one, are still liable to pay tax and national insurance as it is calculated on the amount of money they earn.

 It is also important to establish whether a worker is employed by the organisation or is working for the organisation in a self-employed capacity.
 This is because self-employed people are themselves responsible for paying tax and NICs.

-In most cases it will be pretty obvious, but if there is any doubt, check the criteria published by HMRC.
+In most cases it will be pretty obvious, but if there is any doubt, check the criteria published by HMRC and Sayer Vincent’s Guide to Employee and Volunteer Taxation.
 This can be a complicated area of law and if an organisation has any doubts about a worker’s status they should seek professional advice.

 Volunteers are just that, and should receive no payment at all for work done.
 They can receive reimbursement of legitimate expenses incurred on behalf of the organisation, provided they do not exceed the actual cost expended.

 A committee member of a voluntary sector organisation is not liable for tax on expenses or benefits.
 However charity law in Scotland places restrictions on the payments and ‘benefits’ that can be given to ‘charity trustees’ (a term which would include directors of a charitable company) and charities should refer to these restrictions before making any payments or conferring any benefit.
 Visit the OSCR website for more information on payment of trustees.

 Gift Aid is a way for charities and Community Amateur Sports Clubs (CASCs) to increase the value of monetary gifts from UK taxpayers by claiming back the basic rate tax paid by the donor on the donation.
 It can increase the value of donations by a quarter at no extra cost to the donor.
 Gift Aid is worth nearly £1 billion a year to charities and their donors.
 Visit the Chartered Institute of Fundraising website for more information.